Susmit-Ullas/Front-EndWebProjects/README.md

 Contributions are always welcome!

-You can create issues, solve issues, suggest new features, and even come up with new ideas for small projects.
+You can create issues, solve issues, suggest new features, and even come up with new ideas for the upcoming small projects.
 Thank you for your contribution, in advance.

 ## License